Double Click to Edit Text in ReactJS

 element.

-Remember that we aim to display a full name bio that users can double-click to edit.
+Remember that we aim to display a full-name bio that users can double-click to edit.
+So, open the page.js

-file and replicate the code below.
+Then, delete its content and replicate the following code.
 We will go through its explanation afterward.

 In the snippet above, we did the following: